 Nearsightedness is a growing concern in the US and other countries.
 In the US alone, more than 40% of Americans have myopia and that number is increasing at an alarming rate, particularly amongst school-aged children.
 It is estimated that by the year 2050, roughly half of the world’s population will be affected by this eye condition.
 Many researchers believe the rise can be attributed to more time spent staring at screens and less time outdoors.

-With increased myopia comes increased risk of various sight threatening complications including retinal detachment, cataracts, and myopic macular degeneration.
+With increased myopia comes an increased risk of various sight-threatening complications including retinal detachment, cataracts, and myopic macular degeneration.

 What is myopia management?

 The goal of myopia management is slow down, or even halt, the progression of your child’s myopia utilizing FDA approved and well-researched technologies.